 What is PANDAS?

-Many conditions have been identified to be associated with PANDAS including: OCD, attention-deficit/hyperactivity disorder (ADHD), mood disorders, separation anxiety, food restriction, vocal and motor tics, frequent urination, and enuresis.
-The onset of these symptoms can be abrupt, and completely different than children’s behavior prior to the onset of symptoms, which can cause significant stress on both children and their families .
+In addition to OCD, many psychiatric comorbidities have been identified to be associated with PANDAS including attention-deficit/hyperactivity disorder (ADHD), mood disorders, separation anxiety, food restriction, vocal and motor tics, and frequent urination.
+The onset of these symptoms can be abrupt, and distinctly contrast children’s behavior prior to the onset of symptoms, which can cause significant stress on both child and their families .
 The average age of onset is between 4 and 7 years old.
-If children with PANDAS are exposed to streptococcal infections, this can cause a “flare” in symptoms, often occurring throughout the school year or in the presence of other children, as well as if the child’s family members are carriers of streptococcal infection.
-Furthermore, symptoms can also be triggered or exacerbated by environmental triggers, including toxins, mycotoxins from mold spores, heavy metals, any immune challenge, allergies, loose teeth (which aggravate oral bacteria and spirochetes), and more.
+If children with PANDAS are exposed to streptococcal infections, this can cause a “flare” in symptoms, often occurring throughout the school year or in the presence of other children, as well as if the child’s family members are carriers of streptococcal infection .

 What is PANS?

 According to the NIMH, Pediatric Acute-onset Neuropsychiatric Syndromes (PANS) is a broader categorization when a specific infectious trigger isn’t identified and similar symptoms can be triggered by more than one infection, including varicella, Lyme borreliosis, and mycoplasma .
 PANS typically emphasizes clinical symptoms rather than specific etiology.
 It’s important to understand the pathophysiology of both PANS and PANDAS, however, to better understand the implications that different infections have on the brain and the subsequent symptoms, similar to the way that understanding SC provided a framework for understanding PANDAS, as well as for PANS as the prevalence of such conditions is rising .